Scientific Interests:

 Sunil Golwala California Inst. of Technology, Professor

-Peter Rauske TradeLink, Research Analyst
+Peter Rauske TradeLink, Quantitative Research Analyst

-Hugh Kim Greyson Capital Management, Managing Partner
+Hugh Kim Greyson Capital Management, Principal and Owner

 Matthew Pritchard Cornell University, Professor